emuell/afseq/docs/src/guide/cycles.md

 Notes and chords in cycles are expressed as [note strings](./notes&scales.md#note-strings) in afseq.
 But you can also dynamically evaluate and map cycle identifiers using the cycle [`map`](../API/cycle.md#map) function.

-This allows you, for example, to inject [input parameters](./parameters.md) into cycles or to use custom identifiers.
+This allows you, for example, to inject [parameters](./parameters.md) into cycles or to use custom identifiers.

 Using custom identifiers with a static map (a Lua table):